Shake, Rattle & Roll X: "Class Picture"

-Joy runs through the school's hallways in order to escape the wrath of Sis.
-Belonia.
+Joy runs through the school's hallways in order to escape the wrath of Belonia.
 She sees the three missing students in a room being scourged by Belonia but fails to free the trio when she is glanced at by Belonia.
-It is revealed that Sister Belonia tortures students either for being disobedient or making the smallest of mistakes.
+It is revealed that Sister Belonia tortured students either for being disobedient or making the smallest of mistakes.
 Crisel, Sabel, and Adela, in retaliation, wrote a letter to the headmistress nun, Mother Agnes, to report Belonia's actions.
-Mother Agnes, upon learning this, reprimands Sis.
+Mother Agnes, upon learning this, reprimanded Sis.
 Belonia for her brutal and torturous manners of disciplining the three girls and her class.
-When the day for the class picture arrived, the headmistress realizes that their class have the aforementioned three girls missing.
-She then suspends Belonia from San Selino (this later explains why she utters the words often) and tells her that she cannot come back until the three students are found.
-In return, she committed suicide but not before swearing that she will complete her class' picture, (which explains her vengeance to take three students).
+When the day for the class picture arrived, the headmistress realizes that their class had the aforementioned three girls missing.
+She then suspended Belonia from San Selino (this later explains why she utters the words often) and tells her that she cannot come back until the three students are found.
+In return, she committed suicide but not before swearing that she will complete her class' picture.
 Later on, she finds herself now clad in the old school uniform from the opening scene and when Blue was abducted by the evil nun.

-Lui and Greg (Prince Stefan) chased Joy but arrive too late during the final confrontation at the school's theater hall/auditorium as the doors were tightly shut and locked by the angered spirit of Belonia, who was ready to take Joy.
-Lui's attempts to tear the picture proved impervious as the nun's curse remained in the picture.
+Lui and Greg chase Joy but arrive too late at the school's auditorium as the doors are tightly shut and locked by the angry spirit of Belonia, who is ready to take Joy.
+Lui's attempts to tear the picture fail as the nun's curse remains in the picture.

 Realizing this, Joy asks the help from the spirits of the three missing students.
-The ghosts of Crisel, Sabel and Adela reappear and tore the picture apart, banishing Belonia to hell as the ghostly trio peacefully then departs for the Afterlife.
-With all the terror ended, the group finished and inaugurated the exhibit, but were suspended for unexplainable loss of their classmates, a fact that made their school status parallel to Sis.
-Belonia, Crisel, Sabel, and Adela.
-The episode ends when the camera slowly moves toward the class picture with Sr. Belonia smiling to the audience.
+The ghosts of Crisel, Sabel and Adela reappear and tear the picture apart, banishing Belonia as the trio departs for the afterlife.
+The group finishes and inaugurates the exhibit, but are suspended for the unexplained disappearance of their classmates.
+The episode ends when the camera slowly moves toward the class picture with Sr. Belonia smiling.